Azure/dev-spaces/README.md

+# VS Connected Environment
+VSCE is an Azure developer service that helps teams develop with speed on Kubernetes.
+[Sign up for the private preview.](https://aka.ms/signup-vsce)

+# Purpose of this repository
+This source repository primarily hosts *VSCE code samples* to support product guides, as well as provide high-level insight into our product roadmap.
+Product documentation is hosted here: http://aka.ms/get-vsce.

 # Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.